 And now, thanks to your trusty air fryer you can bake potatoes in a fraction of the time they usually take!

-Air frying is my favorite way to cook potatoes, the action of cooking with hot air gets the outsides so amazingly crispy without needing to bake for close to an hour in a conventional oven.
+Air frying is my favorite way to cook potatoes.
+They cook faster, and the action of cooking with hot air results in a crispier, tastier potato without needing to add a lot of oil.

 Scroll down for the printable card for this air fryer baked potato recipe, or read on for all the details!